marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 livecd ~ # mount /dev/mapper/vg-root /mnt/gentoo/
 {% endhighlight %}
 After the precompiled filesystem has been downloaded and the chrooted environment has been set, it is time to compile the kernel for the new system.
-Kernel source code can be retrieved through Portage, gentoo package manager.
+Kernel source code can be retrieved through Portage, Gentoo package manager.

 {% highlight bash %}
 livecd ~ # emerge gentoo-sources
 {% endhighlight %}
-The kernel sources version installed is *linux-3.10.7-gentoo-r1*.
+The version of kernel sources installed is *linux-3.10.7-gentoo-r1*.
 The configuration procedure is highly hardware dependend.
 Make sure to activate all the necessary modules to support the underlying hardware.
-A while ago, while I was working on a physical machine, I remember having problems with the SATA controller which was supported by sata\_nv module (CONFIG\_SATA\_NV).
+For instance, a while ago while I was working on a physical machine, I remember having problems with the SATA controller which was supported by sata\_nv module (CONFIG\_SATA\_NV).
 Now, considering that I am working on a virtual machine, the i386\_defconfig lacked these options:

 * **CONFIG\_FUSION\_SPI** for LSI SCSI controller (which is the one emulated by VMPlayer)
 * **CONFIG\_CRYPTO\_SHA256** to support SHA256 algorithm in kernel space